msymeonides/Migrate3D/README.md

 2. Any non-moving objects (i.e. those with a Velocity Mean/Median of 0) are removed from the dataset.

-3. The dataset is transformed (signed log10 + 1), then z-score scaling is performed.
+3. The dataset is transformed using signed ln(|x| + 1), then z-score scaling is performed.
 This processing step ensures that all features are on a similar scale and are normally distributed, reducing the impact of outliers.

 4. Features with zero variance are removed, and highly-correlated features (i.e. those with a pairwise Pearson correlation coefficient greater than 0.95) are aggregated into a single feature by taking the mean of the (transformed and scaled) values for those features within each object and casting that to the new aggregated feature.
 The threshold for variance (default = 0.01) and the feature correlation threshold (default = 0.95) can be adjusted at the top of machine_learning.py.